XingxinHE/CPP_Notes/2_programming_abstraction_in_cpp/README.md

 # Assignment 6

+**📌Heap Priority Queue**

 Very interesting assignment.
 But I am not sure `PROVIDED_TEST("Insert duplicate elements.")` in `HeapPQueue.cpp` does make sense in light of the diagram they drew...

+**📌Apportion**

+This is super fun since I can learn about the <u>the Huntington-Hill Method</u> which is algorithm to determine how many seats in the House of Representatives will be allocated to each state in the U.S. !